Anxiety isn’t a Thing. It’s Many Things. Learn the Different Types of Anxiety Disorders

 - Social Anxiety Disorder – An obsessive worry when in social situations.
 You may feel self-conscious and feel like others are making judgments about you or that you will be embarrassed or ridiculed.

-- Specific Phobias – You feel an intense fear regarding a particular situation or of an object.
-For example, you may fear spiders or being up high.
+- Specific Phobias – You feel an intense fear regarding a particular situation or an object.
+For example, you may fear spiders or be up high.

 - Agoraphobia – A feeling of panic or extreme anxiousness when in a place that is hard to escape from, such as an airplane or elevator.